Mattyluck/BCTD-vehicle-component/README.md

 ## Technical Details

+### Handle-Based Component Identification

+The Handle-based component identification system implemented in the ParseProtocol module consists of:

+- `generate.cpp`: Creates unique identifiers for ECU components with embedded metadata
+- `parse.cpp`: Resolves and validates component identifiers across the supply chain

+The system creates a 14-field UTF-8 encoded identifier for each component.This enables precise tracking throughout the component lifecycle with millisecond-level resolution performance.

 ### DBSCAN Clustering

-The DBSCAN algorithm is employed for source code compression, which uses code complexity metrics (V(G), M, H) to identify and extract representative code segments.
+The DBSCAN (Density-Based Spatial Clustering of Applications with Noise) algorithm implementation in `cluster_analysis.cpp` identifies and clusters similar code segments based on cyclomatic complexity, method count, and halstead complexity metrics.
+The implementation includes:

+- `cluster_analysis.cpp/h`: Core clustering implementation
+- `data_point.cpp/h`: Data structures for code metrics representation
+- `main.cpp`: Command-line interface for the clustering tool

+The algorithm achieves approximately 26% code compression without losing critical security verification capabilities by selecting representative code segments from each cluster, significantly reducing the computational overhead in the zero-knowledge proof generation process.

 ### Shamir Secret Sharing

-An improved Shamir secret sharing scheme is implemented to enhance the trusted setup phase of the Groth16 ZK-SNARKs protocol, effectively preventing backdoor risks.
+A multi-party computation approach using Shamir's Secret Sharing is implemented to ensure that no single party possesses the complete trusted setup parameters for the ZK-SNARKs system, preventing potential backdoor attacks.

 ### Blockchain Architecture